 What that means is that if you’ve earned an intro bonus on any Citi ThankYou points earning card or closed one in the past 24 months you aren’t eligible for a new ThankYou points card’s bonus.

-The information for the Citi Premier and Citi Prestige Card has been collected independently by Million Mile Secrets.
+The information for the Citi Premier, Citi Prestige Card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 Chase Sapphire Rule